Wait…How Does This Work?

 - The Carnival is about helping readers find great content and introduce them to new blogs.
 The best Carnivals offer a little tidbit of info about each submission or group blog submissions together around subjects to help draw in a reader’s interest.
 Here is a good example.

 - The Carnival of HR is a great way to help promote your own blog and, by extension, it can help bring attention to your business.
 However, please do not use the Carnival as an opportunity to plug your company or product.
 If you want to hard-sell to the HR audience, toss swag at HR conferences or sponsor a cocktail party like any self-respecting business in this space.
 The Carnival should focus on content – not on selling.
 Do that too much and you won’t be allowed to host another Carnival.
 Simple as that.

 - Feel free to use the official Carnival of HR Logo in your post!!!!

 - A week or so before the Carnival goes live I’ll send out a reminder to my carnival email list that lets everyone know who the next host is, how to submit their post, and any special instructions the host has given me.
-You, (as the host) and I will hop on the phone or chat via email so you can let me know if you have any special requests.
-Naturally, when you’re set to host, you can blog, tweet, Instagram, Snapchat, Tinder, (or whatever else the kids are doing these days) (#HRCarnival), etc. about hosting the Carnival.
+You, (as the host) and I can hop on the phone or chat via DMs or email so you can let me know if you have any special requests.
+Naturally, when you’re hosting you should promote on Twitter, Instagram, toss it on LinkedIn or medium and maybe even do a TikTok using the #HRCarnival hashtag.

 - Stay in contact!
 Seriously.
 I am totally findable.
 If for any reason you’re unable to host your scheduled Carnival, you want to host a special (i.e. off schedule) Carnival (!!!), or just want to let me know the Carnival has gone live, you can reach me at email@example.com or on the twitterz at @RobinSchooling.